fmassonn/sipn-south.github.io/index.md

 ## Recent News

+- **18 December 2025.** Preliminary analyses for the forecasting season are available!
 - **17 November 2025.** The call for the 9th forecasting season is OPEN.
 - **20 November 2024.** SIPN South has recently been [endorsed by the World Weather Research Programme](Linking with the Polar Coupled Analysis and Prediction for Services (PCAPS) Project), linking with the Polar Coupled Analysis and Prediction for Services (PCAPS) Project!